 Among the many notable entertainers who have performed on the Chautauqua Fine Arts Center stage are: Arlo Guthrie, The Shangri-La Chinese Acrobats, Cirque Zuma Zuma, Peter Yarrow (of Peter, Paul and Mary), John McCutcheon, Cherish the Ladies, Pat Donahue, Billy McLaughlin, The Okee Dokee Brothers, the Vienna Boys’ Choir, and the U.S. Army Field Band and Soldier’s Chorus ( the latter two were co-sponsorships with St. Andrew’s Church and performed in their Sanctuary).

 Providing educational opportunities in the performing arts is a primary goal of the Wildwood Artist Series.
 We have done so by awarding performing arts scholarships and by setting up educational outreach programs in the schools where students learn directly from performers on our evening series.
-In future years the Wildwood Artist Series will fund extended residencies by professional performing artists (clinicians, composers, arrangers, and artists of various cultural backgrounds) who will work closely with students in each of the four District 832 schools.
-Donations for the above initiatives are gratefully accepted.
+In 2016 WAS initiated the Wildwood Artist Series Professional Performing Artist Residency Program which funds extended residencies by professional performing artists (clinicians, composers, arrangers and artists of various cultural backgrounds) who work closely with students in each of the four District 832 schools.
+In 2016 students at Wildwood Elementary School learned Swedish and American folk songs and dances under the tutelage of Ross Sutter.
+In 2017 JD Steele motivated 3rd – 5th grade students to find their “inner voice” and gave them an understanding of Black Gospel Choral style and culture.
+In 2018 Dr. Scott Agster worked with Middle and High School Band students, focusing on learning musicianship and improvisational skills, and this year (2019) Kyle Pederson will be encouraging Middle and High School students to see themselves as composers and lyricists as they compose their own pieces of choral music.
+Each residency concludes with a concert for the public which is videotaped and put into a media library for all teachers to access.
+Donations to the above initiatives are gratefully accepted.

 We recognize the ability to teach, intrigue, and transform through the power of the performing arts, and we welcome you to join us as we embark on this journey that is the Wildwood Artist Series.
 If you would like to become a member of the committee that plans each season’s events please contact Ellie at 651-426-3640 or email me at email@example.com.